govex/ivac-comit/content/methodology.md

   <h1 class="no-language"><b-icon-circle-fill /></h1>
   <div class="d-flex flex-column mx-3">
     <strong class="text-uppercase">No position found</strong>
-    <span>In instances where no policies or positions regarding pregnancy and vaccination could be found, or where no position was clearly established, e.g., &quot;if pregnant, talk to your doctor.&quot;</span>
+    <span>In instances where: (1) no policies regarding vaccine rollout could be found; (2) policies and plans could be found, but no positions regarding pregnancy were found; or (3) no position was clearly established, e.g., &quot;if pregnant, talk to your doctor.&quot;</span>
   </div>
 </div>
 <div class="row d-flex flex-nowrap justify-content-start m-1">